sdenier/Articles/geco_algorithms/geco_algorithms.md

 Can we identify such section limits without an accurate algorithm for section checking?
 It turns out that you can, using some heuristics.
 Although I must say I am less confident that this heuristics is 100% accurate (i.e. provide the best plausible trace for any given series of punches, even improbable ones).

+## A Parting Word

-## Aside: the end of Geco development
+- the UX aspect in Geco

 - what did work and what didn't
 - what would I do differently now?